spotinst/terraform-provider-spotinst/docs/resources/ocean_gke_import.md

     * `enable_integrity_monitoring` - (Optional) Boolean.
 Enable the integrity monitoring parameter on the GCP instances.
     * `enable_secure_boot` - (Optional) Boolean.
 Enable the secure boot parameter on the GCP instances.
 * `use_as_template_only` - (Optional, Default: false) launch specification defined on the Ocean object will function only as a template for virtual node groups.
+* `auto_update` - (Optional) The Ocean Kubernetes AutoUpdate object.
+If set to 'true', Ocean will ensure that your clusters have an up-to-date configuration according to the respective GKE cluster.
+    * `is_enabled` - (Optional,Default: `true`) Boolean.
+Enable the Ocean Kubernetes AutoUpdate.

 <a id="scheduled-task"></a>